apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

 Application crashed if undo/redo covert nest table to text</li>
     <li>
 Undo redo insert file cause application crashed</li>
-    <li>User-definded format code is lost with a cell which value is TRUE or FALSE when importing xls file</li>
+    <li>User-defined format code is lost with a cell which value is TRUE or FALSE when importing xls file</li>
     <li>
 Loading performance for xls file with row banded style is bad</li>
     <li>